 4. The Nubian Desert

 It is located in the eastern part of the Sahara desert and occupies about 400,000km2 of land to the north of Sudan and between the Red Sea and the Nile.
-It is for the most part a sandstone plateau and has no oasis whatsoever.
+It is, for the most part, a sandstone plateau and has no oasis whatsoever.
 Its traditional inhabitants are the Nubians.
-It is known for turtles crossing in its path.
+It is known for turtles crossing its path.

 5. The Libyan Desert